-JoAnn L. Hathaway works for the State Bar of Michigan as a practice management advisor.
-She previously worked as a litigation paralegal, a legal liability claims director and risk manager, and a legal administrator.
-JoAnn is an Adobe Acrobat Certified Expert, and holds software certifications in LexisNexis Time Matters and Billing Matters software.
-She is active in the ABA Law Practice Management Division, serving on the Publications Board and the State and Local Bar Outreach Committee.
-JoAnn is a frequent speaker on law firm technology, insurance, and risk and practice management topics.
+JoAnn Hathaway is a practice management advisor for the State Bar of Michigan.
+She previously worked as a legal liability claims director, risk manager, paralegal, and legal administrator.
+She holds undergraduate and graduate degrees from Spring Arbor University and Central Michigan University.
+She is an Adobe Certified Expert, is a Certified Clio Product Pro, and holds software certifications in LexisNexis Time Matters and Billing Matters software.
+She is a Registered Professional Liability Underwriter, a licensed property and casualty insurance agent, and the author of the ABA publication Legal Malpractice Insurance in One Hour For Lawyers.
+She is active in the ABA Law Practice Management Division, serving on the Publishing Board and Law Practice Today Editorial Board, and is a frequent speaker on law firm technology, insurance, and risk and practice management topics.

 State Bar of Michigan President Lawrence Nolan on sustaining efforts to improve diversity within the judiciary.